 In response, Sierra Watch launched our campaign to Keep Squaw True, now renamed the Tahoe Truckee True campaign.

-Regardless, on November 15, 2016, by a 4-1 vote, the Placer County Board of Supervisors voted to approve the project–with the only ‘no’ vote coming from the Supervisor who represented Tahoe and Squaw Valley.
+Regardless, on November 15, 2016, by a 4-1 vote, the Placer County Board of Supervisors voted to approve the project–with the only ‘no’ vote coming from the Supervisor who represented Tahoe.

 Those approvals were not only irresponsible; they were illegal.
 So, a month later, we filed suit, mounting two legal challenges designed to rescind development approvals.